-For better security, avoid installing WordPress sites with the user name “admin”.
+For security purposes, avoid installing WordPress sites using the user name “admin”.

-This is the default installation user name for WordPress and one of the leading causes of brute force attacks and security threats on a WordPress site.
+This is the default installation username for WordPress and one of the leading causes of brute force attacks and security threats on the WordPress CMS.

-How To Change Your WordPress Username From Admin To A Different User Name
+How To Change Your WP Username From Admin To Another Username

-Normally, in all new WordPress sites, the first registered user is the administrator.
+By default, on all new WordPress installations, the first registered user is the website administrator.

-The default WordPress user name admin is not recommended, as it poses a security risk to your WordPress site …
+The default WordPress username admin is not recommended, as it puts your WordPress site at risk of being hacked …

-There are several ways to access your “Profile” section and view your user name details after logging into your WordPress Dasboard area:
+There are several ways to access your “Profile” section and view your username details after logging into WordPress:

-Or, select Edit My Profile from the “Howdy, User” drop down menu at the top-right hand corner of your admin area …
+Or, select Edit My Profile from the “Howdy, User” menu at the top-right hand corner of your Dashboard …

-You can also access your “Profile” section by selecting Users > Your Profile from your Dashboard side menu.
+You can also visit your “Profile” section by selecting Users > Your Profile from your admin menu.

-What you will see in the Profile area, however, is that your user name cannot be changed inside the Dashboard …
+What you will see when you get into the Profile area, however, is that usernames can’t be changed from the Dashboard …

-So, how can you modify your WordPress admin user name?
+So, how can you modify the admin username?

 Change Admin Username By Creating A New Admin User

-If your user name is “admin,” here’s the easiest way to change your username without going into your server:
+If your WordPress admin login is “admin,” here’s the easiest way to change the username without going into your server:

-Next, create a new user name, and assign the new user the role of “Administrator”.
-Save your changes in order to update your settings …
+Next, create a new username, and assign your new user account the role of “Administrator”.
+Remember to save your changes in order to update your settings …

-You have now created a new user with the role of admin …
+You have now added a new user with admin privileges …

 Log out of your WordPress admin area …